rawhex/hidiot.com/_docs/getting_tactile/improving_our_switch.md

 {% youtube Vs86QPCGfs4 %}

 > We haven't tried relays with mains voltage here on the HIDIOT.
-If you decided to try it out, you'll have to put protect yourself from the back-emf problem.
+If you'd like to try it out, you'll have to protect yourself from the back-emf problem.
 Mains electricity can kill, so make sure you stay safe at all times and only try this if you absolutely know what you're doing.

 In the meantime we need to take care of the problem with pressing both buttons at the same time.
 It's probably fine for use with an LED.
 If we reused this code in something that takes time to switch on and switch off (like a relay) it could damage it, or even cause a fire.